Pirates vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been chosen as underdogs in 76 games this year and have walked away with the win 30 times (39.5%) in those games.
+- The Pirates have been victorious in 31, or 40.3%, of the 77 contests they have been chosen as underdogs in this season.

-- Pittsburgh has entered nine games this season as the underdog by +155 or more and is 4-5 in those contests.

-- Games involving Pittsburgh have gone over the total set by sportsbooks in 51 of 97 chances this season.
+- Pittsburgh and its opponents have hit the over in 51 of its 98 games with a total this season.

-- The Pirates are 8-4-0 against the spread in their 12 games that had a posted line this season.
+- In 12 games with a line this season, the Pirates have a mark of 8-4-0 against the spread.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!